emixa-d/antioxidant-fallback/README.md

 Rust without cargo, with the idea of eventually stopping wasting energy.
 Some WIP experiments into making rust work with Guix properly.

-Currently, the Rust app 'hexyl' and 'sniffglue' can be built, see guix.scm:
+Currently, the Rust apps 'hexyl', 'sniffglue' and 'agate' can be built, see guix.scm:

 $ guix build -L . -f guix.scm
 $ [...]/bin/hexyl